-Several U.S. Postal Service mailboxes were removed in Oregon in August 2020.
+Postal Service collection boxes were removed in Oregon — as well as other states — in August 2020.

 In August 2020, a photograph supposedly showing a United States Postal Service mailbox being removed from a street in Portland, Oregon, and loaded onto a truck was widely circulated on social media: